 Other improvements and bugfixes¶

-- #463: timeout parameter of cpu_percent* functions default to 0.0 because it was a common trap to introduce slowdowns.
+- #463: the timeout parameter of cpu_percent* functions defaults to 0.0, because the previous default was a common source of slowdowns.

 - #461: namedtuples are now pickle-able.